-- DC Tenant Rights in a Pandemic: The Washington, DC Council has declared a public health state of emergency.
+- The Washington, DC Council has declared a public health state of emergency.
+Residents cannot be evicted during the public health emergency or within 60 days after the public health emergency has lifted.
 Read more about your rights as a renter.

 - If you need help paying heating bills, you may qualify for the Maryland Energy Assistance Program (MEAP).
 This program helps eligible families with the cost of heating.
 Payments are made to the fuel supplier and utility company on the customer’s behalf.

 - If you are in danger of having your utility turned off, you may qualify for the Utility Service Protection Program (USPP).
 This program is available to ALL MEAP participants.
 This program provides access to an even monthly payment program and protection from service disconnection.
 Participation in this program also requires a year-round even monthly budget billing.